Hakea lissosperma R.Br.

 Native of Tasmania, where it ascends to an altitude of 4,000 ft, and of Victoria and New South Wales.
 Probably the plants now in cultivation derive from the seeds collected by H. F. Comber during his expedition to Tasmania in 1929–30.
 It is an interesting shrub, much resembling a conifer when seen from a distance, but the flowers make little display.
 It is hardy from mid-Sussex westward in a sunny sheltered position and occasionally fruits.
 There is a fine group at Nymans in Sussex, growing in an exposed position; they are seedlings of the plants raised originally from the seeds sent by Comber.

-It should be noted that although H. acicularis is a synonym of H. sericea some of the plants grown under that name may be H. lissosperma.
+It should be noted that some plants grown under the name of H. acicularis (a synonym of H. sericea) may in fact be H. lissosperma.